-- Sign in into Partner Center with a global admin account.
-(This is your primary Partner Center account.)
+Sign in into Partner Dashboard with a global admin account.
+(This is your primary Partner account.)

 If you don't see an Integration sandbox option, you might not have a global admin account, or the integration sandbox has already been set up and you're using an integration sandbox account.

-Fill in the contact information for the integration sandbox admin account, and then click Set up account.
+Fill in the contact information for the integration sandbox admin account, and then click Create account.
 You might need to wait a few minutes for the account to be created.

-After you see the confirmation message, sign out of Partner Center, then sign back in with your new integration sandbox admin account, in the form username@domain and with the password you just specified.
+After you see the confirmation message, sign out of Partner Dashboard, then sign back in with your new integration sandbox admin account, in the form username@domain and with the password you just specified.

 After you sign back in with your new integration sandbox admin account, above Current Tasks, click Set Up Account to complete the sandbox account setup.

 After your account is set up, you must enable API access before you can use the Partner Center SDK with the integration sandbox.
 You need to enable access to the API separately for both your primary Partner account and your integration sandbox account.

 Enable API access